-I’ve long aspired to trade down in power and weight.
-My Hayabusa was fun, but it was unwieldy at times and not suited to everywhere I use a motorcycle.
-So I’ve had my eye on the RC 390 — among a few other competitors.
+I’ve long aspired to trade down in power and weight, and I’ve had my eye on the RC 390 as one of the key contenders.

-But the small bike class has until recently been basic and cheap.
-Even though they have the style of their bigger displacement siblings, the “learner legal” class of motorcycles has always suffered somewhat from having cheaper components.
+But the problem is that small bikes have until recently been basic and cheap.
+Even though they have the style of their bigger siblings, the “learner legal” class of motorcycles has always suffered somewhat from having cheaper components.

 Until the 2022 KTM RC 390.
 Here are five reasons why this motorcycle breaks the mold somewhat and delivers something should even make more experienced riders raise an eyebrow.